Autism Friendly Early Opening

 We're a big and sometimes noisy venue with lots going on and we know this can sometimes be challenging for visitors on the autism spectrum.
-The venue will be open early for this session from 9am and you'll have an hour and a half to explore our exhibits at your own pace, chat about what you discover with our staff, and take part in some intriguing activities in our Kitchen, Greenhouse and Live Lab spaces.
+The venue will be open early for this session from 9am and you'll have an hour and a half to explore our exhibits at your own pace, chat about what you discover with our staff, and take part in some intriguing activities.

 There will be an autism-friendly show in our Planetarium at 10.15am (suitable for age 5+).
 The fascinating show 'Exploring the Solar System' will be in 2D, with softer music, the lights on and doors open, so you can leave at any time if needed.
 The show lasts around 30 minutes.

 We will also be opening up the Planetarium for an Open Doors session between 9.15 and 9.45 am.
 This is a chance to have a look inside the Planetarium and get a feel for the space, prior to the show itself.

 Early opening prices:

 Adults and children aged 3 and above: £4.95 / £5.50 with gift aid

 Planetarium tickets are an additional £2.50 per person.
 Please note that places for the show are limited due to capacity, so we recommend booking in advance when you purchase your ticket.
 You don't need a ticket to pop into the Open Doors session.

 For more information and to book tickets, please call our bookings team on 0117 915 1000 (during working hours), email email@example.com or pop in and ask at our front desk.